Personal experience: a Russian doctor about pregnancy and childbirth in the United States

 Several times I almost didn’t get off the tongue to allow me to put a catheter on my own, but I decided not to cause irritation and confide in the professionalism of the clinic staff.
 Still, they were taught this at our city medical college, and he is one of the best in Texas.

-But then my savior came - the head nurse of the shift, in her eyes I read sympathy and immediately felt happy.
-In half a second, she inserted a painless catheter and took blood from a vein.
-True, the same nurses accidentally confused one of the test tubes and then frightenedly called the laboratory to warn, but I no longer worried.
+But then my savior came - the head nurse of the shift, I read sympathy in her eyes and immediately felt happy.
+In half a second, she painlessly inserted a catheter and took blood from a vein.
+True, the same nurses accidentally mixed up one of the test tubes and then frightenedly called the laboratory to warn me, but I was no longer worried.

 For me, the results of all laboratory tests were no longer important.
-I was euphoric with the thought that I was about to see my treasure - the son, whom I had been waiting for all my life.
-But my husband, during these 2 hours of preparation for the operation, suffered such stress, which he still recalls.
-He tried to somehow cope with himself and the nurses, drinking coffee convulsively, and then I realized how wisely they acted in distant Russia, not allowing husbands to give birth.
+I was euphoric at the thought that I was about to see my treasure - my son, whom I had been waiting for all my life.
+But during these 2 hours of preparation for the operation, my husband suffered such stress that he still remembers.
+He tried to somehow cope with himself and the nurses, drank coffee convulsively, and then I realized how wisely they acted in distant Russia, not allowing husbands to attend childbirth.

 Exactly at 7 in the morning, 10 minutes before the operation, an anesthesiologist came to us.
 Not a doctor - but a dream.
 Probably the most attentive of all the doctors I have seen in America over the past 2 of the year.
 He was the first and only person in all the time who said that he was very worried about my safety, and he wanted to know whether I had any peculiarities or health problems.
 Of course, I did not want to delay the doctor a few minutes before the operation, so I quickly and briefly explained that I always had poor blood clotting and very weak blood vessels.
 This is what served as an indication for the first cesarean section in Russia.
 The doctor was very tactful to his colleagues, who missed this delicate moment and, without resorting to criticism, simply appointed a rapid analysis.
 After 5 minutes, the analysis was ready, because everyone waved a pen with a smile and took me to the operating room.